 Some individuals insist that their CBD consumption led to a positive drug test for THC.
 In a critically under-regulated CBD market, customers must worry about cross-contamination, product mislabeling, and other bad business practices by CBD brands.
 Manufacturers that deal with THC and CBD separately or together can increase the likelihood of cross-contamination.
 Customers are left in the dark, especially if no lab testing confirms the cannabinoid content in the product.

 Product mislabeling is an obstacle that all CBD consumers must face.
 A 2017 study in the Netherlands titled “Labeling Accuracy of Cannabidiol Extracts Sold Online” analyzed 84 CBD products from 31 companies.
-18 of the products tested contained THC, despite what the label read.
+The study found that 18 of the products tested contained THC, despite labeling indicating otherwise.
 Until manufacturing and testing standards are put in place for CBD products, consumers must do their due diligence when purchasing a CBD product.

 Buying THC-Free Products